 The Michelin Guide has yet to stretch to South Africa, but the fine dining scene in its major cities is unquestionably on the rise.
 The country’s unique mix of cultures and a wealth of fertile land has inspired inventive cuisine not seen anywhere else on earth.

-South Africa’s restaurants may not be eligible for Michelin stars, but here we list five that would certainly be in the running.
+South Africa’s restaurants may not be eligible for Michelin stars, but here we list four that would certainly be in the running.

 The Test Kitchen